Marija-Kov/Workout-Mate/README.md

 ## How did it come about? <a name = "motivation"></a>
 <p>
-Workout Mate started off as a basic made-from-scratch CRUD project that I decided to build on top of to create a more complete web app that would hopefully demonstrate solid understanding of the fundamentals of building a common real-world piece of software.
+Workout Mate started off as a basic made-from-scratch CRUD project that I decided to build on top of to create a more complete web app.
 </p>

 <br>